-Elective Master's programmes that lead to a Degree of Master of Science in Engineering are found under the heading “Scope and content of the programme” above.
+* Information about Master's programmes that lead to a Degree of Master of Science in Engineering, are found under the heading “Extent and content of the programme”.

 The programme is course-based.
 Lists of courses are included in Appendix 1: Course list